ECC-BFMC/Documentation/source/data/hardwaresetupofcar/steeringcalibration.rst

 - If the steering angle obtained is greater than the desired one, then you need to decrease the step value.
 For instance, if when testing the direction for a value of 15 you obtain 16, then you should decrease the step value.

-Utilize this guidance and the formulas provided to ensure that the steering mechanism is adjusted appropriately for optimal performance.

 **Update predefined values for Steering**
 ------------------------------------------